DonMVB/aws/AWS_Assoc_SAA_C02.md

 An Amazon EBS volume is a durable, block-level storage device that you can attach to a single EC2 instance.
 You can think of EBS as a cloud-based virtual hard disk.
 You can use EBS volumes as primary storage for data that requires frequent updates, such as the system drive for an instance or storage for a database application.
 You can also use them for throughput-intensive applications that perform continuous disk scans.

 ### 1.7.2.
 EBS Key Details (Updated 9/29/20)
 - EBS volumes persist independently from the running life of an EC2 instance.
+They are AZ specific.
 - Each EBS volume is automatically replicated within its Availability Zone to protect from both component failure and disaster recovery (similar to Standard S3).
 - There are five different types of EBS Storage:
   - General Purpose (SSD)